gohugoio/hugo/docs/content/extras/output-formats.md

 **IsPlainText** | Use Go's plain text templates parser for the templates. **Default:** _false_.
 **IsHTML** | Used in situations only relevant for `HTML` type of formats, page aliases being one example.|
 **NoUgly** | If `uglyURLs` is enabled globally, this can be used to turn it off for a given output format. **Default:** _false_.
+**NotAlternative** |  Enable if it doesn't make sense to include this format in an the `.AlternativeOutputFormats` format listing on `Page`, `CSS` being one good example.
+Note that we use the term "alternative" and not "alternate" here, as it does not necessarily replace the other format, it is an alternative representation.  **Default:** _false_.

 ## Output Formats for your pages